Eonblast/Erlualib/README.md

 	$ erl -pa ./ebin
 	1> eunit:test(lua_test).

-See src/lua_test.erl for the source of these tests.
+See src/lua_test.erl for the source of these tests, it's quite illuminating.

 ## Samples